VVSD-Charan/WeatherVerse/README.md

 # WeatherVerse
-# ✨ Master the Weather with this Tool✨
+# ✨ Instant weather conditions of various cities is just a click away! ✨

 This is a web based application developed for knowing current weather conditions in various places across the globe.